annoybot/yule_log/README.md

 ## Example Programs

-The `examples/` directory contains several example programs that demonstrate how to use the ULOG parser.
+### The `examples/` directory contains several example programs that demonstrate how to use the ULOG parser.
 These include:

 - **simple.rs**: A minimal example demonstrating basic ULOG parsing functionality.
 (Shown above)
 - **ulogcat.rs**: Shows how to emit the parsed data back into a ULOG file.
 This example round trips the data, parsing it and re-saving it to a new file.
 Demonstrates the fidelity of the parser because the emitted ULOG file is typically binary identical to the input ULOG file.

+### Other sample code

+These standalone samples are hosted in separate repositories.
+Click on the sample name for more info.

+- **[ulog2csv](https://github.com/annoybot/ulog2csv)**: A cmdline utility which converts a ULOG file into a CSV file.
+Follows PlotJuggler conventions when naming columns.
+- **[ulog2sqlite](https://github.com/annoybot/ulog2sqlite)**: A cmdline utility which converts a ULOG file to a SQLite database.

 ## License